Chapter 15:

 So, he was a noble after all.

 “Anytime, fatso!”
-I yelled after him as he vanished into the dispersing crowd.
+I yelled after him as he was swallowed by the dispersing crowd.

-A smattering of applause broke out, and a few onlookers came over to offer their thanks and admiration.
-I gave them a brief nod and turned my attention to the woman and the children.
+A smattering of applause broke out, and a few onlookers approached to offer their thanks and admiration.
+I gave them a brief nod of acknowledgment before turning my attention to the woman and the children.

 “Are you all right?”
-I asked, my eyes on the angry red line across her back.
-It would probably be gone in a day or two.
+I asked, my eyes on the angry red line bisecting her back.
+It would likely be gone in a day or two.

 “I’m fine,” she said, her voice tight with concern.
 “But the children…”

-Just as I’d thought.
-Beneath that icy exterior was a fiercely compassionate woman.
+Just as I suspected.
+Beneath that icy, abrasive exterior was a fiercely compassionate woman.

 Both children were unconscious.
-The younger one, maybe eight years old, had likely fainted from terror.
-The older girl, perhaps thirteen, seemed to have passed out from the pain of the blows.
-As I checked her injuries, I noticed something odd.
-Peeking out from the hair on top of each of their heads was a pair of soft, brown rabbit ears.
+The younger one, perhaps eight years old, had likely fainted from sheer terror.
+The older girl, who looked to be about thirteen, seemed to have passed out from the pain of the beating.
+As I checked her injuries, I noticed something unusual.
+Peeking out from the hair atop each of their heads was a pair of soft, brown rabbit ears.

 “Rabbit ears!”
-Kyoto gasped, his serious demeanor long gone.
-“We saved bunny-girl lolis!”
-He seemed to know what this meant.
+Kyoto gasped, his serious demeanor having completely evaporated.
+“We just saved a pair of bunny-girl lolis!”
+He seemed to instantly grasp the significance of this.

 “Of course!
 That fat noble said we protected a ‘demi.’
 He must have meant a demi-human!
-Like these girls.
-A race of people with animal features.”
+A race of people with animalistic features.”

 “And you know this how?”

-“It’s common knowledge!” he declared.
-“Standard stuff in any world with magic!”
+“It’s common knowledge!” he declared with authority.
+“Standard stuff in any world that has magic!”

 “Right.
-We can debate fantasy tropes later,” I cut in.
+We can debate the finer points of fantasy tropes later,” I cut in.
 “For now, let’s get out of here and find somewhere safe to look after them.”

 I moved to lift the older girl into my arms.
-We needed to get the unconscious children to a clinic, or at least a quiet room.
+We needed to get the unconscious children to a healer, or at the very least, into a quiet room.
 As we turned to leave, the woman moved with us without a word.
-To my surprise, old Voktah fell into step with our group as well.
+To my surprise, old Voktah also fell into step, rejoining our group as if he had never left.

-I was starting to get a read on these people.
-This ugly, unforeseen incident, it seemed, had just forced us all to show a piece of our true selves.
+I was beginning to get a read on these people.
+This ugly, unforeseen incident, it seemed, had served as an unwilling crucible, forcing each of us to reveal a piece of our true character.